conda-forge/staged-recipes/.github/pull_request_template.md

 the full review team `@conda-forge/staged-recipes`.

 Due to GitHub limitations first time contributors to conda-forge are unable to ping these teams.
-Consider asking on our [Gitter channel](https://gitter.im/conda-forge/conda-forge.github.io) if your recipe isn't reviewed promptly.
+You can type `@conda-forge-admin, please ping team` in a comment on the PR to get the attention of the `staged-recipes` team.
+You can also consider asking on our [Gitter channel](https://gitter.im/conda-forge/conda-forge.github.io) if your recipe isn't reviewed promptly.
 -->